iota-community/treasury-web/pages/how-voting-works.md

 *Proposal announcement:*
   - Upon publishing the vote proposal to the GitHub Repository and implementing and displaying it to the Treasury website, the Hornet node operators can implement the vote proposal now as an event in their nodes.
 The participating nodes are now observing the Tangle and are ready to count votes for this proposal.

-*Pre-vote (seven days):*
+*Voting open (seven days):*
-  -  The pre-vote phase starts at a predefined point in time (a milestone) in the IOTA network.
+  -  The 'voting open" phase starts at a predefined point in time (a milestone) in the IOTA network.
 Users can now vote using the Firefly wallets voting functionality.
-Changes in voters' opinions during this time frame can be done without influencing the final vote count of the voter.
+Changes in voters' opinions during this timeframe can be done without influencing the final vote count of the voter.
 Voters are required to initiate the vote during these seven days to gain their maximum possible votes counted.

-*Counting (10 days)*
+*Counting start (10 days)*
-  - This period follows the pre-vote phase: the declared vote of a user is now counted.
+  - This period follows the "voting open" phase: the declared vote of a user is now counted.
 The number of counted votes will increase with every passing milestone (one milestone is issued every 10 seconds) in the network.
-If a voter did issue the vote during the pre-vote phase,  the vote would reach the maximum possible counted votes related to the number of tokens used by the voter.
+If a voter did issue the vote during the "voting open" phase,  the vote would reach the maximum possible counted votes related to the number of tokens used by the voter.
 If a voter attempts changing the selected vote option in this timeframe, the counting for the new option starts with the confirmation of the change in Firefly.
 Although the option has changed and new votes are now counted for a different option,  the previously counted votes for the first option are not dismissed and count as valid votes.
 ![image](https://user-images.githubusercontent.com/77154511/147462450-35668104-9922-474b-85d4-71f232af1830.png)